 Method 1.
 How to Backup iPhone Contacts with iTunes?

-Generally, we can backup iPhone with iTunes.
+Generally, we can back up the iPhone with iTunes.
 But backing up with iTunes is obviously not the best option because the contacts backed up cannot be accessed individually or restored selectively.
 Well, we have to say that it is also one way to backup iPhone contacts, isn't it?

 Follow these steps to backup iPhone contacts with iTunes.

-- Open iTunes and connect your iPhone to computer.
+- Open iTunes and connect your iPhone to a computer.

 - Your phone is automatically detected by iTunes.

 - Click on the "Device" tab.

 - Locate "Summary" and click on "Back up now".

 - Then iTunes will backup all data on your phone.